mist64/cbmbus_doc/7 JiffyDOS.md

 In late 1986, Mark Fellows (Fellows Inc.) released JiffyDOS, and a year later, it became the flagship product of the new company Creative Micro Designs (CMD), which went on to becoming popular for releasing new floppy drives (FD-2000/FD-4000) as well as hard drives (HD Series) for Commodore systems.

 Similarly to fast loader systems that were either built into games and applications or available as stand-alone utility software, JiffyDOS is a software solution to speed up transmissions on existing hardware and cabling.
 It was – [and still is](http://store.go4retro.com) – sold as a set of replacement ROM chips available for all Commodore computers with a Serial Bus (originally C64, C128; later also VIC-20 and Plus/4) and practically all disk drives with a Serial Bus.
 For JiffyDOS to be effective, the operating system ROM of both the computer and the drive(s) has to be replaced.

-The original Serial protocol had to be slowed down for the C64 because the video chip frequently blocked the memory bus, stalling the CPU, which would make it miss deadlines.
-With JiffyDOS, the controller (i.e. the computer) only initiates the transmission of a data byte when it can guarantee that it will be undisturbed for the duration of the whole byte – which can then be sent way faster (10-13 µs per two bits).
-This makes data transmission speedups of 10x possible.

-Made by the same company, all devices by CMD spoke JiffyDOS out of the box, and modern devices like SD2IEC speak it as well, making it the de-facto successor of the original protocol.
+Since they were made by the same company as JiffyDOS, all devices by CMD speak JiffyDOS out of the box, and modern devices like SD2IEC speak it as well.

+The backwards-compatibility and ubiquity make JiffyDOS the de-facto successor of the Standard Serial protocol.

 # Overview

 All controllers and devices that support the JiffyDOS protocol are primarily "[Standard Serial](https://www.pagetable.com/?p=1135)" devices.
-(The remainder of this article assumes a good understanding of if.)
+(The remainder of this article assumes a good understanding of it.)

 * Layer 1: They use the Standard Serial 6-pin DIN connector with three TTL communication lines.
 * Layer 2: They speak a serial protocol over the CLK and DATA lines, and a controller can send commands by sending data bytes with the ATN line pulled.
 * Layer 3: Bus arbitration is done by the controller sending command bytes using the TALK/LISTEN protocol.
 * Layer 4: Disk drives speak the Commodore DOS protocol, support multiple open streams and a command/status channel; other types of devices like printers speak their own protocols on this layer.

+The basic idea of JiffyDOS is the following: Layer 2 of the original Serial protocol had to be slowed down for the C64 because the video chip frequently blocked the memory bus, stalling the CPU, which would make it miss deadlines.
+With JiffyDOS, the controller (i.e. the computer) only initiates the transmission of a data byte when it can guarantee that it will be undisturbed for the duration of the whole byte – which can then be sent way faster.
+This makes data transmission speedups of 10x possible.

 JiffyDOS adds three alternative byte transmission protocols to layer 2.
 These protocols also only use the CLK and DATA wires, and they are purely optional – they are used in place of the standard protocol in cases where the involved parties explicitly negotiate their use.

-Since a bus can have JiffyDOS and non-JiffyDOS devices, commands (ATN=1) that the controller sends to all devices always use the Standard Serial byte transmission protocol.
+Since a bus can have JiffyDOS and non-JiffyDOS devices, commands (ATN = 1) that the controller sends to all devices always use the Standard Serial byte transmission protocol.

 All three new byte transmission protocols only work between the controller and a single device.
-One-to-many transmissions, like with the original protocol, is not supported.
+One-to-many transmissions, like with the original protocol, are not supported.

 # Detection

 The new protocols can only be used if both the controller and the device support it.
 Before every TALK or LISTEN session, the controller and the device therefore negotiate whether they can use the JiffyDOS protocols.

-This negotiation is done through a timing sidechannel during the TALK or LISTEN command sent by the controller:
+This negotiation is based on a timing sidechannel during the TALK or LISTEN command sent by the controller:

 ![](docs/cbmbus/jiffydos-detection.png =601x301)